coderofsalvation/coderofsalvation.github.io/_posts/2017-04-12-chromebook-survival-guide-for-linux-nodejs-developers.md

 ## Why did i move to chromebook?

-Well, basically to ensure productivity and:
+Well, basically curiosity, and a hunger for:

 <img src="/public/img/simplicity.jpg">